asherbhs/asherbhs.github.io/apl-book/_sources/trees/parent-vectors.md

 ## Favourite Children (Ordering Siblings)

-Before we go any further, it's work making a note of the ordering requirements for a parent vector.
+Before we go any further, it's worth making a note of the ordering requirements for a parent vector.
 We know that one of the big advantages of the representation is that it's not constrained by the DFPT order, you can place parents and children in any order you like so long as each node points to its correct parent.

 Sometimes, the order of siblings in a tree matters.
 Without any extra information, the only way to store the order of siblings in a tree is by their order in the parent vector.
 Throughout this tutorial, we're going to use operations which maintain sibling ordering in the vast majority of cases, and we'll be explicit where we don't.
 The good news is, if your use of trees doesn't require maintaining the order of siblings, you don't have to worry about this at all!